replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-online.md

 When installing with [minimal role-based access control (RBAC)](../reference/custom-resource-application#requireminimalrbacprivileges), the app manager recognizes if the preflight checks have failed due to insufficient privileges.
 When this occurs, a kots CLI command is provided for you to manually run the preflight checks in the cluster.
 The returned results are uploaded to the app manager.

-For automatic application deployments, the results of the preflight are evaluated before deploying the application.
-If a strict preflight check fails, then the automatic deployment will not deploy.
-You must resolve this failure and then manually deploy the release.

 ### Specify proxies

 When installing behind a proxy, the admin console needs to be able to use the proxy to communicate with the APIs on the internet as well as local services.